Blog Hero

 Peoria

-Find us just south of the Sheridan & Glen intersection, on the same side of the road as Marco’s Pizza and across the street from Walgreens.
+Find us just south of the Sheridan & Glen intersection, across the street from Walgreens, on the same side of the road of Peoria Notre Dame High School.

 To contact our Vision Therapy department, please call 309.670.2020 ext.
 2, then choose Option #2 to be directed to VT.